kbalAtes/WeatherApplication/README.md

 6- ``$ ls``

-This command lists all files and folders in active folders.
+7-This command lists all files and folders in active folders.

-7- `` ./WeatherApplication ``
+`` ./WeatherApplication ``

 Generate project files by running a command like this one